drszabodavid/playstationtimetracker/README.md

 If the timer is started it counts the gaming time and if paused, the interval gets added to 'My Time' field and the new 'Remaing Time' is calculated.

 ![full2](https://user-images.githubusercontent.com/35307122/69967429-a59ab780-1518-11ea-85ee-e90c36b7e510.png)

+## Future plans

+Currently I'm working on the backend part of the application.
+My plan is to finish the user handling so users can be registered, login and get their own database with unique saved games.